Domiii/TrajectoryOptimization/README.md

 In this project, I aim to optimize the trajectory for an agent by controlling its vector of actuators.
 The trajectory needs to bring the object from some start state to some goal state, subject to a set of general constraints (in this case, the constraints being basic physics).
 This is a common problem in path planning and robotics.

-I use [a Direct Collocation method as explained by Russ Tedrake here](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-832-underactuated-robotics-spring-2009/video-lectures/lecture-9-trajectory-optimization/).
+I use [a Direct Collocation method as explained by Russ Tedrake in this lecture video](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-832-underactuated-robotics-spring-2009/video-lectures/lecture-9-trajectory-optimization/) and [this paper](http://groups.csail.mit.edu/robotics-center/public_papers/Posa13.pdf).
 The method starts out with an initial guess (a really bad trajectory spanning from start to goal and might not even satisfy all constraints), and then, by defining the physics as explicit constraints, solve and eventually (hopefully) ease into an actual solution.
 The entire trajectory is pre-defined by `N` steps, where each step represents a subset of constraints.
 By increasing the amount of steps, you increase the solution's accuracy.

 The heavy lifting is done by Matlab's own nonlinear constraint solver [fmincon](https://www.mathworks.com/help/optim/ug/fmincon.html) set to the [SQP algorithm](https://www.mathworks.com/help/optim/ug/constrained-nonlinear-optimization-algorithms.html#f26622) for this.